dreamportdev/Osdev-Notes/02_Architecture/04_GDT.md

 ### GDT Changes in Long Mode

-Long mode throws away most of the uses of descriptors (segmentation), instead only using descriptors for determining the current ring to operate in (ring 0 = kernel with full hardware access, ring 3 = user, limimted access, rings 1/2 generally unused) and the current bit-width of the cpu.
+Long mode throws away most of the uses of descriptors (segmentation), instead only using descriptors for determining the current ring to operate in (_ring 0 = kernel_ with full hardware access, _ring 3 = user_, limited access, rings 1/2 generally unused) and the current bit-width of the cpu.

 The cpu treats all segments as having a base of 0, and an infinite limit.
 Meaning all of memory is visible from every segment.

 ## Terminology

-- Descriptor: an entry in the GDT (can also refer to the LDT/local descriptor table, or IDT).
+- _Descriptor_: an entry in the GDT (can also refer to the LDT/local descriptor table, or IDT).
-- Selector: byte offset into the GDT, refers to a descriptor.
+- _Selector_: byte offset into the GDT, refers to a descriptor.
 The lower 3 bits contain some extra fields, see below.
-- Segment: the region of memory described by the base address and limit of a descriptor.
+- _Segment_: the region of memory described by the base address and limit of a descriptor.
-- Segment Register: where the currently in use segments are stored.
+- _Segment Register_: where the currently in use segments are stored.
 These have a visible portion (the selector loaded), and an invisible portion which contains the cached base and limit fields.

 The various segment registers:

-- CS: Code selector, defines where instructions can be fetched from.
+- _CS_: Code selector, defines where instructions can be fetched from.
-- DS: Data selector, where general memory access can happen.
+- _DS_: Data selector, where general memory access can happen.
-- SS: Stack selector, where push/pop operations can happen.
+- _SS_: Stack selector, where push/pop operations can happen.
-- ES: Extra selector, intended for use with string operations, no specific purpose.
+- _ES_: Extra selector, intended for use with string operations, no specific purpose.
-- FS: F selector, no specific purpose.
+- _FS_: F selector, no specific purpose.
 Sys V ABI uses it for thread local storage.
-- GS: G selector, no specific purpose.
+- _GS_: G selector, no specific purpose.
 Sys V ABI uses it for process local storage, commonly used for cpu-local storage in kernels due to `swapgs` instruction.

 When using a selector to refer to a GDT descriptor, we'll also need to specify the ring we're trying to access.
 This exists for legacy reasons to solve a few edge cases that have been solved in other ways.
 If we will need to use these mechanisms, we'll know, otherwise the default (setting to zero) is fine.
 Constructing a segment selector is done like so: